arungudelli/angularjswiki/content/en/httpclient/post.md

 Now we will go through an example to understand it further.

-## Http get post in Angular
+## Http post request in Angular

 Open your command prompt and create a new application using Angular cli ng new command.

 ```
-> ng new http-get-post-angular
+> ng new http-post-request-angular
 ```

 Here is the Output